DinaTaklit/Full-Stack-Web-Development-Capstone-Project/README.md

 ## Getting Started

-- **Base URL**: Base URL: Actually, this app can be run locally and it is hosted also as a base URL using heroku (the heroku URL is ).
+- **Base URL**: Base URL: Actually, this app can be run locally and it is hosted also as a base URL using heroku (the deplyed application URL is : https://casting-agency-v.herokuapp.com/ ).
 The backend app is hosted at the default, `http://127.0.0.1:5000/`, which is set as a proxy in the frontend configuration.
 - **Authentication**: This version of the application require authentication or API keys using Auth0 (Ps: The setup is givin in setup Auth0 section)

 ## Error Handling